Arthur d'Echérac: Career

 Arthur d'Échérac was born in Guéret and had a younger brother, Pierre-Albert.
 His father was a prefect of Louis Philippe I and a member of the Society of Natural and Archaeological Sciences of Creuse.
 The family later moved to Angoulême, where Arthur was a student at the Lycée Guez-de-Balzac and the Lycée in Poitiers.
 After his mother died, he attended and graduated in law from the Faculty of Law of Paris.
 He entered the Préfecture de la Seine in 1860 and joined the Public Assistance services.
 He progressed in the administration and ended up as Inspector General from 1882 to 1896.

 At the same time, he had an interest in sculpture, studying under Jean Gautherin.
 He exhibited at the Salon des artistes français from 1870 to 1889.
 He worked on medallions or busts of contemporary figures such as Georges Clemenceau, Léon Cladel, Ferdinand Fabre and Michel Möring.

-Arthur d'Échérac founded and wrote the review L'Art ornamental from 1884 to 1889 and collaborated as an art critic in many newspapers and reviews such as L'Art, Courrier de l'art, La Revue française, La République French, Justice, Le Temps, Canton of Sèvres, Journal of Versailles, The Republic of Letters, and the Literary and artistic review.
+He founded and wrote the review L'Art ornamental from 1884 to 1889 and collaborated as an art critic in many newspapers and reviews such as L'Art, Courrier de l'art, La Revue française, La République French, Justice, Le Temps, Canton of Sèvres, Journal of Versailles, The Republic of Letters, and the Literary and artistic review.
 Under the pseudonym of G. Dargenty, he published about ten books in the field of art.